mihaiconstantin/parabar/README.md

 context$set_backend(backend)
 ```

-The `Context` class (i.e., and it's subclasses) implements the `Service`
+The `?Context` class (i.e., and it's subclasses) implements the `?Service`
 interface, which means that we can use it to execute backend operations.

-Since we are using the `ProgressDecorator` context, we also need to register a
+Since we are using the `?ProgressDecorator` context, we also need to register a
-`Bar` instance with the context.
-First, let's obtain a `Bar` instance from the
+`?Bar` instance with the context.
+First, let's obtain a `?Bar` instance from the
-`BarFactory`.
+`?BarFactory`.

 ```r
 # Create a bar factory.